AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A warning was added on how extra white spaces can impact the layout of a email content.
 [Read more](../../designing/using/adding-a-content-block.md#creating-custom-content-blocks)

+A new section on Email Designer recommended updates has been added.
+[Read more](../../designing/using/about-email-content-design.md#email-designer-updates)

+A new section on how to send proofs using real customer data has been added.
+[Read more](../../sending/using/managing-test-profiles-and-sending-proofs.md#sending-proofs-using-additional-data)

 ## Documentation updates - July 2019 {#doc-updates-2019}

 Added a new page on Landing page limitations.
 [Read more](../../channels/using/landing-page-limitations.md)